 With the increase of technology and the decrease of high street providers, it is more important than ever for companies to ensure their virtual contact with their customers is as easy and pleasant as possible to ensure they gain their sales, and with all customers able to shop around for the best deal, literally at their fingertips, travel email marketing campaigns have to be well thought out, giving the customer every opportunity to get the answers they need, the price they require and the service they expect.

 The travel industry has always been a very changeable and unpredictable one, but its more so than ever at present with new technologies like artificial intelligence (AI), virtual reality (VR), and web-based software that makes it easy for customers to book, cancel, and review businesses.

 Although new technologies that allow consumers to forego human interaction—for example, allowing consumers to book their own hotels as opposed to speaking with hotel staff—can seem cold and impersonal, this kind of technology means that businesses can get up close and personal with their prospects, particularly when using marketing strategies like email marketing.

 Dynamic changes to the travel and hospitality industry are redesigning the face of travel, including how technologies are impacting consumers in positive ways.

-With global tourism on the rise and contributing trillions of dollars to the economy, it’s important for travel and hospitality-related industries to stay on the cutting edge of new developments.
+With global tourism and dark tourism on the rise and contributing trillions of dollars to the economy, it’s important for travel and hospitality-related industries to stay on the cutting edge of new developments.